princessmaximacenter/sturgeon-gui/README.md

 check if it is already running or if it needs to stop.
 - **defaultDir**: Default directory to open the file explorer add when choosing the input pod5 folder.
 - **logDir**: Directory (host) to write the log files to.
+- **samplePattern**: Regex pattern to which a sample ID needs to adhere to.
+(Currently not being used)

 ### How to install
 Requirements: